anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-clustering-and-association/readme.md

   * K-Means builds upon hierarchical and does it efficiently.
   * Hierarchical we measure distance of every point from every other point and have to iterate through as many times as we have cases i.e. n^3 times.
-  * We have to tell the value of K to K-Means, it finds 3 well spaced points and makes 3 groups and finds the centroids of those clusters and refine the solutions a little.
+  * We have to tell the value of K to K-Means, it finds 3 well spaced points and makes 3 groups and finds the centroids of those clusters and refines the solution a little.
   * So although it doesn't make just one pass at the data, but it only makes a handful passes.

 * ### Which variables should be used with K-Means

   * You generally want to work with scale variables which measure similar things, have the same scale and unit and then you want to standardize them.
-  * There are techniques to combine categorize to combine the two types: for ex. you can build a clustering solution for the scale variables and then apply the categorical variables to build the final model.
+  * There are techniques to combine the two variable types: for ex. you can build a clustering solution for the scale variables and then apply the categorical variables to build the final model.

 * ## Interpreting a box and whiskers plot